-and techniques.
-Fast Distributing Inc. has designed a field sprayer that will place the chemicals exactly where they are needed.
+Todays Agricultural industry works closely with the chemical industry to develop and use the appropriate compound for control of insects, weeds and fungus.
+Effective results are closely related to application methods and techniques.
+Fast Manufacturing Inc. has designed a field sprayer that will place the chemicals exactly where they are needed.
 It is the responsibility of the owner or operator to read this manual and the chemical container label before starting.
 Follow all safety instructions exactly.
 Safety is everyone's business.
 By following recommended procedures, a safe working environment is provided for the operator, bystanders and the environment.